stamm2911/smart-visualizer/README.md

 ## Assignment Overview

-This take-home assignment consists of two main tasks: building a chat interface and a double vertical bar chart for data visualization, using the following stack:
+This project consists of two main tasks: building a chat interface and a double vertical bar chart for data visualization, using the following stack:

 - **React.js**
 - **MUI (Material-UI)**